copper-engine/copper-engine.github.io/docs/tutorial1.md

 #### Step 1: copper provides "unlimited" threads

-Copper serializes each workflow and the thread is freed for other tasks.
-Copper can handle "unlimited" workflow threads.
+Copper can handle a lot of workflow threads.

 Increase the number of workflow thread to 100000.
 (HelloWorldTestApplication.java (line: 28)